thiagoamin/EV-Climate-Activism/README.md

 In other words, according to Lubell, an agent is the most likely to join a movement when its marginal contribution to the group's success is 50% and the group's base probability of success is 50%.
 But why would that be the case?
 I would argue that a rational agent is more likely to contribute where his $p_i$ is 80% and $p_g$ is 20%, since his personal contribution would be more felt and the group's total probability of success depends considerably on what he could do and on an optimistic scenario of (0.5, 0.5).

 The problems presented highlight the need for the development of a model that correct these counterintuitive predictions.
-The model developed in this paper (M_d) addresses these issues and develops a new model that accounts for them.
+The model developed in this paper $EV_1$ addresses these issues and develops a new model that accounts for them.
 Firstly, our model calculates that as the value of $p_g$ increases, $\frac{\partial EV}{\partial p_g} \leq 0$.
 In other words, as the group's probability of success (without considering the individual's contribution) increases, the individual's expected value of participation would decrease.
 This would account for the free-rider issue.
 Furthermore, in this new developed model, the maximum value of EV occurs at (1, 0):

 $$
 \max\{EV(p_g,p_i) \mid p_i \geq 0 \wedge p_g \geq 0 \wedge (p_i + p_g \leq 1)\} = 1 \text{ at } (1, 0)
 $$

 The maximum value obtained would seem to be rational.
 Let's say for example that a group has no chance of succeeding without a given agent ($p_g = 0$).
-However, let us assume that if this certain agent joins the movement, then it has a guaranteed chance of success ($p_i = 100\%$).
+However, let us assume that if this certain agent joins the movement, then it has a guaranteed chance of success $(p_i = 100\%)$.
 It would only be rational for this to represent the maximum value of EV, since free riding would not occur, but the total chances of success (considering agent's participation) are 100% (success and yielding of benefits is guaranteed).

 Another interesting feature of our new model is that it states that $\frac{\partial EV}{\partial p_i} = 1 - p_g$, while Lubell argues that $\frac{\partial EV}{\partial p_i} = p_g$.
 To put it another way, our model states that the rate of change of EV with respect to $p_i$ decreases as the base group probability of success ($p_g$) increases.
 The explanation behind this prediction again lies within the free rider problem.
 As the probability of group success ($p_g$) increases, the free-rider issue starts affecting the model.
 This means that an increase in $p_i$ when $p_g$ is high (free-riding) will lead to a smaller increase in EV than it would have otherwise led to if no free-riding had occurred.